LogtalkDotOrg/logtalk3/manuals/_sources/devtools/wrapper.rst.txt

 Workflows
 ---------

-The typical porting workflow is simply:
+The typical porting workflow is:

 ::